-- a) How does your institution ensure that the same academic standards and requirements are applied to the program on campus and through distance learning?
-If the curriculum in the Distance Education program differs from that of the on-ground program, please identify the differences. - The curriculum for the distance education program is the same as the campus-based version.
-The courses have the same template/syllabi, instructors, and requirements, except where particular assignments need to be adjusted for the format.
-Typically, instructors for this program have routinely taught the same courses in person. - b) Are the courses that make up the distance learning program offered in a sequence or configuration that allows timely completion of requirements?
+a) How does your institution ensure that the same academic standards and requirements are applied to the program on campus and through distance learning?
+If the curriculum in the Distance Education program differs from that of the on-ground program, please identify the differences.

+The curriculum for the Distance Education program is the same as in the campus-based program.
+The online courses offered by the School of Business will cover the same topics in the same depth.
+The courses will share many of the same instructors.
+There may be differences in methods of assessment, to take advantage of the relative strengths of each delivery format.

+b) Are the courses that make up the distance learning program offered in a sequence or configuration that allows timely completion of requirements?